 Three Options: Online, On Campus, or a Combination

-Students enrolled in the Master of Science in Educational Studies Program can choose from and combine the following options to tailor their schedule, choose their course venues and individualize their areas of study.
+Students enrolled in the M.S.Ed. in Educational Studies Program can choose from and combine the following options to tailor their schedule, choose their course venues and individualize their areas of study.
 These three options provide unparalleled opportunities for pursuing a master’s degree while balancing the demands of a personal and professional life:

 Option One—The Distance Education / Online Option

 Students can complete their degree entirely at distance.
 The resources required to complete the program—both human and informational—are available on demand 24 hours a day, 7 days a week, from anywhere in the world.
-These online learning environments, designed and maintained by the Center for Advancing the Study of Teaching and Learning (CASTL) are secure, cutting edge, interactive and highly personalized.
 Completing the program using the distance education option maximizes a candidate's ability to accommodate family and work schedules.

 Option Two—Duquesne Campus Option